railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 You can use menu :menuselection:`Sales --> Reporting` to view different statistical reports.

-As for example, statistical analysis of HelpDesk can be seen using the menu  :menuselection:`Sales --> Reporting --> Helpdesk Analysis` and switching to `Graph` view.
+For example, statistical analysis of HelpDesk can be seen using the menu :menuselection:`Sales --> Reporting --> Helpdesk Analysis` and switching to `Graph` view.

 .. _fig-crmgrp: